10 Best Preventive Dentistry Books

 Buying Guide

 Choosing the right preventive dentistry book depends on who will read it and how it will be used.
 A dental student needs a different scope than a parent teaching children to brush, and a practicing hygienist needs faster reference tools than a casual reader.
-This guide breaks down the practical factors that separate a useful purchase from a shelf ornament.
+This guide breaks down the practical factors that separate a useful purchase from a shelf ornament, with side-by-side comparisons and quick checklists to help you decide.

 Scope and Depth